-PhD in Architecture, University of Illnois at Urban-Champaign
+- PhD in Architecture, University of Illnois at Urbana-Champaign

-M Arch, PhD in Architecture, University of Illnois at Urban-Champaign
+- M Arch, University of Illinois at Urbana-Champaign

 Altaf Engineer is an Assistant Professor at the School of Architecture and University of Arizona Institute on Place, Wellbeing & Performance (UA IPWP), an interdisciplinary institute at the University of Arizona that links expertise of the UA College of Medicine - Tucson, the Andrew Weil Center for Integrative Medicine (AWCIM) and the UA College of Architecture, Planning and Landscape Architecture (CAPLA).
 He is Faculty Advisor of the Master of Science in Architecture Health and Built Environment concentration (MS Arch HBE).